awsdocs/amazon-kendra-developer-guide/doc_source/API_ListDataSourceSyncJobs.md

 The following data is returned in JSON format by the service\.

  ** [History](#API_ListDataSourceSyncJobs_ResponseSyntax) **   <a name="Kendra-ListDataSourceSyncJobs-response-History"></a>
-A history of synchronization jobs for the data source\.
+A history of synchronization jobs for the data source connector\.
 Type: Array of [DataSourceSyncJob](API_DataSourceSyncJob.md) objects

  ** [NextToken](#API_ListDataSourceSyncJobs_ResponseSyntax) **   <a name="Kendra-ListDataSourceSyncJobs-response-NextToken"></a>